Reviews every PR

 Finds exploitable issues before they are merged.

-Hacktron Review is an AI security reviewer for pull requests.
-It reads changes with codebase context, finds exploitable vulnerabilities, and gives engineers fixes inside GitHub.
+Hacktron is an AI code reviewer built for security.
+It reads every pull request with full codebase context, finds exploitable vulnerabilities, and gives engineers a fix inside GitHub and GitLab.
+Less noise and more depth than traditional SAST.

 Finds exploitable issues before they are merged.